DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/sorting.md

 ## Controlled Sorting State

-To control the sorting state, pass the appropriate array to the `sortings` property of the `SortingState` plugin and handle the `sortingsChange` event of the same plugin.
+To control the sorting state, pass the appropriate array to the `sorting` property of the `SortingState` plugin and handle the `onSortingChange` event of the same plugin.

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/sorting/local-sorting-controlled)